MUSSLES/sspipeline/example/README.md

 ## Motivation

 We at MUSSLES thought that it would be extremely useful, for the user of SSPipeline, if there was a demo for our SSPipeline package.
-So, we have put together an example which uses the [Grand Isle, Louisiana, USA](https://uhslc.soest.hawaii.edu/rqds/atlantic/doc/qa765a.dmt) data set from the University of Hawaii Sea Level Center (UHSLC).
-We chose this data set because not only does it barely have any gaps, but it also only takes roughly 5 minutes to run on an average computer.
+So, we have put together an example which uses the [Wilmington, North Carolina, USA](https://uhslc.soest.hawaii.edu/rqds/atlantic/doc/qa750a.dmt) and [Grand Isle, Louisiana, USA](https://uhslc.soest.hawaii.edu/rqds/atlantic/doc/qa765a.dmt) data set from the University of Hawaii Sea Level Center (UHSLC).

+Note: This example is super nice since it only takes roughly 6-7 minutes to run two datasets on your average computer!

 ## Directory Structure